 Please note this blog was updated on 1/14/2021.

 Try to remember the first time you learned how to swim or how to drive.
 How did you learn?
 By doing it, of course.
 It is common sense that you learn best by doing it hands-on.
 However, in the corporate sector, it is not always possible to learn on-the-job.
 There are certain jobs where one simple mistake can have grave consequences.

 You can roll out training programs for employees, but you are not sure whether your employees are actually learning anything.
 Just because they have completed the modules, it does not mean that they have enhanced their skills.
 A good option in such a scenario is to use the simulation for training.

 Here is why simulation training is gaining popularity in the training community.

-The manufacturing industry is fast-paced and diversified.
+The manufacturing industry is fast-paced and diversified, and each dollar manufacturers invest in safety programs can provide a payback of $4-$6 in reduced costs, according to the Safety Management Group.
 Employees need to continually upgrade themselves if they want to stay relevant.
-The Manufacturer’s Institute predicts that there will be a production worker shortage of around 63% by 2020.
-This is a huge number, and the gap will keep increasing if not addressed.
+The Manufacturer’s Institute predicted that there would be a production worker shortage of around 63% by 2020.
+This was a huge number, and the gap will keep increasing if not addressed.
 There may be several reasons for this shortage.
 The manufacturing sector needs to work together to portray manufacturing careers as more appealing.
 They need to make the training curricula and programs exciting.
 And, it’s not just about attracting outside talent.
 It is also about retaining the existing workforce and upskilling them.